 Intelligence and information flow was critical to the success of the strategy.
-The proformas and comprehensive de-briefs, provided fresh intelligence and target updates, cascaded through TCG proved pivotal to achieving our objectives.
+The proformas we devised, coupled with comprehensive de-briefs, provided fresh intelligence and target updates, cascaded through TCG proved pivotal to achieving our objectives.

-ANPR was integrated at a late stage, raising difficulties evaluating its effectiveness separately, although it is evident it forms an integral part of the project, and will continue to be utilised in future operations.
-The strategy is a transferable commodity, which will direct Lancashire's crime reduction and public reassurance tool-kit at local level in line with the National Intelligence Model.
+ANPR was integrated at a late stage, raising difficulties evaluating its effectiveness separately, although it is evident it forms an integral part of the project, and will continue to be fully utilised in future operations.
+The Boswell strategy is a transferable commodity, which will direct Lancashire's crime reduction and public reassurance tool-kit at local level in line with the National Intelligence Model.

 Whilst the methodology behind implementation has provided a positive outcome, it may be described as a 'successful holding exercise' as further analysis determines a missing element; greater control of vehicle ownership.

-Further legislation changes are required to increase our capability challenging use of the invisible menace, ultimately forcing lifestyle changes on habitual offenders that use them.
+With this in mind, further changes in the law are required to increase our capability, making future interventions a more powerful deterrent to challenge use of the invisible menace, ultimately forcing lifestyle changes on habitual offenders that use them.